dynatrace-ace-services/easy-data-ingest/data-ingest/Readme.md

 In this case the metric is attached to the HostId where the OneAgent is installed.

-# Attached the metric to an entityid
+# Attached the metric to an entity

 In case the metric is not attached to an entity (ingested from an ActiveGate of from  Dynatrace cluster), you can :
-      - attach the metric `manually`to an know **entityid**
+      - attach the metric `manually`to an know **entity**
       - or use the **topology model** to create `automatically`the data model with new Custom_Device.

-## Attached `manually` to an entityid
+## Attached `manually` to an entity

- if you add the entityid in the metric : for exemple Metric="dmo4.truck.fuel.total,`dt.entity.host=HOST-XXXXXXX`,trucknr=04,model=mac-titan 12034"
+You can add the entity as dimension of the metric during the data ingest treatment => "dmo4.truck.fuel.total,`dt.entity.host=HOST-XXXXXXX`,trucknr=04 12034"

-Lets do these exercices to try the manually configuration :
+We can do these exercice with an hostid an after a custom_device :

 - **hostid**